Category Archives: Stout

 Rating:

-Appearance: Solid black pour with a thumb of brown head assembling on top.
-It retains relatively well and leaves wet patchy lacing on the glass.
+Appearance: Matte black pour with a dense and creamy two finger brown head perched on top.
+Good retention and healthy lacing on the glass.